How Does An IRS Offer In Compromise Function?

-IRC Section 7122 authorizes the Internal Revenue Service to compromise any civil or criminal case arising under the internal revenue laws unless it has been referred to the Department of Justice for prosecution or defense.
-The Internal Revenue Service may compromise any tax controversy when there is doubt as to tax liability or collectibility, or it is in the best interests of the government.
-Compromise results in taxpayer paying less than asserted liability and closes taxpayer’s entire tax liability for covered period.
+Under IRC Section 7122, the Internal Revenue Service is authorized to “compromise any civil or criminal case arising under the internal revenue laws” unless it has been referred to the Department of Justice for prosecution or defense.
+The Internal Revenue Service may compromise any tax controversy when there is doubt as to tax liability or collectability or it is in the best interests of the government.
+Compromise results in taxpayer paying less than asserted liability and closes taxpayer’s entire tax liability for the covered period.
 A compromise may be set aside in limited circumstances.

 A compromise is a particular type of settlement of a tax controversy.
 Compromises usually take place at the collection stage.
 They are agreements between the Internal Revenue Service and a taxpayer allowing the taxpayer to pay the government less in taxes than the asserted tax liability.
 Compromises are governed by the rules applicable to contracts.

-- doubt as to the collectibility of the tax; or
+- Doubt as to the collectibility of the tax

 Covers All Tax Matters

 A compromise is generally not limited to one issue or transaction.
 Rather, a compromise is deemed to close the taxpayer’s entire tax liability for the period covered, including liability for taxes, penalties and interest.
 Thus, compromise as to part of a tax liability (a penalty, for example) may have the result of foreclosing the right to dispute other parts of the tax liability.

 Procedure For An Offer In Compromise

 Form 656 – The Cover Page